NebulousLabs/Sia/doc/File Contract Negotiation.md

 ------------

 1. The renter makes an RPC to the host, opening a connection.
 The connection deadline is at least 600 seconds.
+The renter will send a file contract id corresponding to the file contract that will be used to pay for the download.

-2. The host will send the renter the most recent file contract revision transaction set.
+2. The host will send the renter the most recent file contract revision, along with the signatures that validate the revision.

    A loop begins, which will allow the renter to download multiple batches of data from the same connection.
 The host will send the host settings, and the